Strong odd coloring of sparse graphs: Strong odd -coloring

 Let $X_0$ be the set of $2$-vertices, $X_1$ be the the set of $3_1$-vertices, and $X_2$ be the the set of $3$-vertices not in $X_1$.
 The final charge of each vertex is exactly $\frac{30}{11}$, and it implies that $G[X_1]$ forms an induced matching, and $X_2$ forms an independent set.
 We color each $2$-vertex with a color 1, each $3$-vertex in $X_2$ with a color $2$.
 We will color the vertices of $X_1$ with colors $3,4,5,6$ as follows.
 Let $H=G^2[X_1]$, subgraph of $G^2$ induced by $X_1$.
 Then $\D(H)\le 4$.
-Moreover, by the structure of $G$, $H$ cannot have $K_5$ as a connected component.
+Moreover, by the structure of $G$, $H$ cannot have $K_5$ as a connected component, since if a vertex $v$ in $X_1$ has four neighbors $v_1$, $v_2$, $v_3$, $v_4$ in $H$ and we let $vv_1\in E(G)$ and $v$, $v_2$ have a common neighbor $w\in X_0$ in $G$, then in the graph $H$, $v_2$ cannot be adjacent to both $v_3$ and $v_4$.
 By Theorem~\ref{thm:brooks}, there is a proper coloring $\vp_H$ of $H$ with the color set $\{3,4,5,6\}$, and we color each vertex $x\in X_1$ with the color $\vp_H(x)$.
 Then one can check that it is an SO coloring of $G$, a contradiction.